 The monument to the 5th Michigan Volunteer Infantry Regiment is south of Gettysburg on Sickles Avenue.
-(39.79719° N, 77.244959° W; Google map; Tour map: Sickles Ave. at the Rose Woods) It was dedicated by the State of Michigan in 1888.
+(Sickles Ave. at the Rose Woods tour map) The State of Michigan dedicated the monument in 1888.

-The 5th Michigan was commanded at the Battle of Gettysburg by Lieutenant Colonel John Pulford.
+Lieutenant Colonel John Pulford commanded the 5th Michigan at the Battle of Gettysburg.
 He was wounded on July 2nd, the third of five times during the war.

 Just behind the monument is a bronze tablet indicating the area was a field hospital for the 32nd Massachusetts Infantry during the battle.